AytenHossam/Recycling-Vending-Machine-Deposit-Rewards-API/README.md

 - Points are stored as floats and rounded to 1 decimal place for precision.

 ## Testing Workflow
-**Before testing the user part, it's better to first register or log in as an admin, then add a machine.
+**Before testing the user part it's better to first register or log in as an admin then add a machine.
 This way, when a user wants to deposit something, there will be a machine to choose from using its machineID.**

 If you're not sure whether machines already exist, just do a GET request to `/api/deposit-info/` — it will show you the list of machines you can use for deposits.